-4. Engagement policy including principles of the exercising of voting rights 68 5.
-Supervisory board 6.
-Other main positions of the members of the board of directors and supervisory board 73 7.
-Distributing agents 8.
-List of sub-depositaries 9.
-Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of 2/28/2023) 78 ADDE NDUM Overv riew of key changes to this prospectus 80 ADDI1 FIONAL INFORMATION FOR INVESTORS IN THE FEDERAL REPUBLIC OF GERMANY 81 ADDI1 FIONAL INFORMATION FOR INVESTORS IN ITALY 82 ADDI tional information for investors in the principality of liechtenstein 83

-PART I
+3. Principles of the voting policy at shareholders' meetings .
+34

+4. Optimal execution of trading decisions 34

+IDIX

+1. Fund regulations .
+37

+Conflict of interest policy

+3. Engagement policy including principles of the exercising of voting rights .
+52

+4. Supervisory board

+5. Other main positions of the members of the board of directors and supervisory board

+6. Distributing agents

+7. List of sub-depositaries .
+62

+8. Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of: 3/1/2024) .
+64

-MANAGEMENT COMPANY
+PART I MANAGEMENT COMPANY